 Select Use Microsoft Update when I check for updates (recommended).
 This will adjust the Windows settings to enable updates for other Microsoft products (including ATA), as seen here.

-On the ATA Center Configuration page, enter the following information based on your environment:
+On the Configure the Center page, enter the following information based on your environment:

 Field Description Comments Installation Path This is the location where the ATA Center will be installed.
 By default this is %programfiles%\Microsoft Advanced Threat Analytics\Center Leave the default value Database Data Path This is the location where the MongoDB database files will be located.
 By default this is %programfiles%\Microsoft Advanced Threat Analytics\Center\MongoDB\bin\data Change the location to a place where you have room to grow based on your sizing.
 Note: